 Dark Ride Draw

-By presenting the features of these rides in specially lit scenes, Disney and the Imagineers are able to tell a complete story in the attraction.
+By presenting the features of these rides in specially lit scenes, Disney and the Imagineers are able to tell a complete story through the attraction.
 Not that Disney’s thrill rides don’t have stories (in fact, some of their biggest thrill rides, like Expedition Everest, have rich, detailed stories), but dark rides by nature have the ability to present a story to you over a longer stretch of time.
-It’s clear, however, with rides like Expedition Everest, Seven Dwarfs Mine Train, and the upcoming Cosmic Rewind, that Disney is striving to achieve the “best of both worlds” scenario with dark rides as well as thrill rides.
+It’s clear, however, with rides like Expedition Everest, Seven Dwarfs Mine Train, and Guardians of the Galaxy: Cosmic Rewind, that Disney is striving to achieve the “best of both worlds” scenario with dark rides as well as thrill rides.

 Dark Ride Future

-We can’t wait to ride Guardians of the Galaxy: Cosmic Rewind to see what Imagineers are able to accomplish with the latest technologies at their disposal.
 Combining the thrill roller coasters and the rich storytelling of dark rides is the ultimate dream team combination.
 Even as these rides become more technologically impressive, we’ll always have the classic dark rides to remind us why Disney reigns supreme when it comes to storytelling, imagination, and magic.

 Join the AllEars.net Newsletter to stay on top of ALL the breaking Disney News!
 You'll also get access to AllEars tips, reviews, trivia, and MORE!
 Click here to Subscribe!